-Unplanned downtime is an ongoing maintenance issue in the oil & gas and petrochemical industry for ages, but how much do organizations lose when operations are interrupted?
-That is a very important question to ask, because of the low oil prices, the negative impact of unplanned downtime on the bottom line will only increase.
-Also within 5 to 10 years over 50% of knowledgeable professionals in the oil & gas and petrochemical industry will retire.
+Unplanned downtime has been an ongoing maintenance issue in the oil & gas and petrochemical industry for ages, but how much do organizations lose when operations are interrupted?
+That is a very important question to ask; because of the low oil prices, the negative impact of unplanned downtime on the bottom line will only increase.
+Also, within 5 to 10 years, over 50% of knowledgeable professionals in the oil & gas and petrochemical industry will retire.

 Average costs of unplanned downtime

 According to Kimberlite research, just 3.65 days of unplanned downtime a year can cost an oil and gas company $5.037 million.
 An average offshore platform experiences about 27 days of unplanned downtime a year, which can amount to $38 million in losses.
 There are also cases where the losses are as high as $88 million.
 Even short intervals of unplanned downtime can have significant financial impacts.